 A virtual desktop is a full desktop that runs on a remote server.
 This enables you to securely access work applications and data from wherever you are and on any device.
 It expands the possibilities beyond the physical desktop screen in the office.

-Windows Virtual Desktop is a desktop app and visualization service that runs on the cloud.
+Azure WVD is a desktop app and visualization service that runs on the cloud.
 It provides all the benefits you might expect from a virtual desktop while offering the same tools and resources your employees already use.

 You may be wondering: How do I determine if my organization will benefit from a virtual desktop solution?
 If all of your staff have work laptops and you can secure and manage their access to the information and applications they need, using a virtual desktop may not be necessary for your organization.